Ashmita67/Library-Management-System/README.md

 # Library Management System

-A Python-based library management system with a Tkinter GUI for managing books, members, and transactions in a library.
+A Python-based library management system with a Tkinter GUI and MySQL database for managing books, members, and transactions in a library.

 ## Features
 - Add and update book records.